Understanding why you've been charged

 If this happens, here's what you can do to review the two accounts:

-2. If you still can't figure out where the charge is coming from, you can contact our support team.
-Have a screenshot or scanned copy of the charges in question ready.
-This will help us research the charge more easily.
-And be sure to block out all charges and other information that isn't associated with the charge in question—your privacy is important to us.
+• If you still can't figure out where the charge is coming from, you can contact our support team.
+To help us better support you, have a screenshot or scanned copy of the charges in question prepared, making sure to redact any charges and information that aren’t relevant to your request.

 Related links